NorthcoteHS/11COM/4_programming/lessons/arrays/README.md

 # arrays

-We saw arrays at the start of the course, when you made your Magic 8-Ball in App Inventor (remember choosing a random response from a list?).
-We'll take some time now to talk about them a bit more formally.

 In JavaScript, an array is a variable that can have multiple items inside.
 For instance, imagine a shopping list with 6 items - we could write that as 6 separate variables:

 ```js